Individualized PATE: Differentially Private Machine Learning with Individual Privacy Guarantees: Extensions for PATE

 Gaussian mechanisms have RDP costs depending on $\sigma$. \begin{lem}[\cf \citep{rdp}, Prop.
 7] Let $\sigma \in \mathbb{R}_+$ and let $f \colon \mathcal{D}^* \rightarrow \mathbb{R}$ be a real-valued function with sensitivity $\Delta_f \coloneqq \underset{\mathcal{D} \sim \mathcal{D}'}{\max} \left\Vert f(D) - f(D')\right\Vert_2$.
 Then, the Gaussian mechanism $M_{f, \sigma}$ satisfies $(\alpha, \Delta_f^2 \cdot \nicefrac{\alpha}{2 \sigma^2})$-RDP for all $\alpha \in \mathbb{R}_+ \setminus \{1\}$. \end{lem} \Cref{lem:RDP Guarantee of the Gaussian Mechanism} is proven in \citep{rdp}.
 The resulting RDP costs can be transformed into $(\varepsilon, \delta)$-DP costs using \Cref{lem:RDP to DP}.

-A rough estimate of the privacy costs that arise in PATE can be given by the data-independent \emph{loose~bound}. \begin{lem}[\cf \citep{pate_2018}, Prop.
-8] The GNMax aggregator satisfies $(\alpha, \nicefrac{\alpha}{\sigma^2})$-RDP for all $\alpha \in \mathbb{R}_+ \setminus \{1\}$. \end{lem} The intuition behind it is that in PATE, each data point of the training dataset is learned by exactly one teacher and might be able to completely change this teacher's vote.
+The data-independent \emph{loose~bound} privacy costs that arise in PATE are given by: \begin{lem}[\cf \citep{pate_2018}, Prop.
+8] The GNMax aggregator satisfies $(\alpha, \nicefrac{\alpha}{\sigma^2})$-RDP for all $\alpha \in \mathbb{R}_+ \setminus \{1\}$. \end{lem} The intuition behind it is that in PATE, each data point of the training dataset is learned by exactly one teacher and is potentially able to change this teacher's vote.
 Since DP guarantees are expressed for neighboring datasets that differ in exactly one data point $d$, in the worst case, $d$ changes the vote count for two classes (reduce one class count by one, and increase another class count by one).
 Thus, a teacher voting can be considered as the composition of two Gaussian mechanisms each with sensitivity $\Delta_f = 1$ and parameter $\sigma$ equal to the standard deviation of the Gaussian noise.
 Putting the standard deviation of one into \Cref{lem:RDP Guarantee of the Gaussian Mechanism}, and applying composition of two Gaussian mechanisms, this yields the term specified in the loose bound.

 In addition, it is also possible to obtain a tighter data-dependent bound for privacy estimation in PATE as defined in \citep{pate_2018}.
 See Lemma~\ref{lem:Tight Bound of the GNMax} in \Cref{Appendix_Background} for a definition of this \emph{tight bound}.